Stellahedral geometry of matroids: Introduction

 The second formula implies the following analytic property of the Tutte polynomial.

 \begin{theorem} For any rank $r$ matroid $\M$ on $E$, the polynomial $t_\M(x,y,z,w)$ is a denormalized Lorentzian polynomial in the sense of \cite{BH20, BLP}. \end{theorem}

-See Section \ref{subsec:positive} for a short review of Lorentzian polynomials.
+See Section \ref{subsec:positive} for a short review of Lorentzian polynomials, and see Remark~\ref{rmk:strengthen} for a strengthening of Theorem~\ref{thm:tuttelorentzian}.
 If $\M$ has a realization $L\subseteq \CC^E$, Theorem \ref{thm:tuttelorentzian} follows from Theorem \ref{thm:tutteintersection} and the fact that the vector bundle $\cQ_L$ is globally generated.
 For an arbitrary, not necessarily realizable, matroid $\M$, we establish Theorem~\ref{thm:tuttelorentzian} by constructing tropical models of augmented tautological classes, and then by applying tools from tropical Hodge theory as developed in \cite[Section 5]{ADH22}.

 \begin{remark} Consider the homogeneous polynomial

 In \cite[Theorems A and B]{BEST21}, the authors show the identity

 and show that this polynomial is a denormalized Lorentzian polynomial.
 The authors do not know whether this result can be deduced directly from Theorem \ref{thm:tutteintersection} and \ref{thm:tuttelorentzian}, or vice versa. \end{remark}